rounaksingh557/Amazon-Clone/README.md

 ## About The Project

-It is a clone of Amazone with backend support also has payment functionalities.
+It is a clone of Amazon with backend support also has payment functionalities.

 <p align="right">(<a href="#top">back to top</a>)</p>